TransPennine Express (2016–2023): Services

-As of December 2022, the following services operate off-peak, seven days a week:
+As of December 2022, TransPennine Express operated the following services off-peak, seven days a week:

 Rolling stock

-When TransPennine Express began operation, it inherited a fleet of four Class 170 and 51 Class 185 DMUs as well as ten Class 350/4 EMUs from First TransPennine Express.
+When TransPennine Express began operation, it inherited a fleet of four Class 170 and 51 Class 185 DMUs, as well as ten Class 350/4 EMUs, from First TransPennine Express.
 The Class 170s were transferred to Chiltern Railways, where they were converted to Class 168s.
 Originally it was planned after all the new trains in the Nova fleet entered service, 22 of the 51 Class 185 DMUs would be returned to Eversholt Rail Group.
-However these have remained with the franchise and to allow services to be strengthened and will continue to do so for the foreseeable future.
+However these remained with the franchise and allowed services to be strengthened.
 Further cascades of rolling stock occurred over time; shortly following the introduction of the Class 397 sets during 2020, all ten of the Class 350 EMUs were transferred to West Midlands Trains.